electriciteam/demo/README.md

 ## STROMSACK: BIOTS2018 Hackathon

 *Online Demo:* https://electriciteam.github.io/demo/index
-Please, go to `Register` and `Login as a very cool blockchain user` to show the metamask login and receive `5000 ELC` tokens (Electricity tokens) to play around.
+Please, go to `Register` and `Login as a very cool blockchain user` to show the MetaMask login and receive `5000 ELC` tokens (Electricity tokens) to play around.

 This is a Project created for the BIOTS 2018 hackathon, that tackles the Virtual Energy Storage challenge proposed by EWZ.